 Interoperability politics as the scaffolding of crimmigration

-The interoperability initiative, adopted by the European Union in 2019 and implemented by DG HOME, seeks to connect all security and migration databases.
-These are the Entry-Exit System (EES), Visa Information System (VIS), European Travel Information and Authorisation System (ETIAS), Eurodac, the Schengen Information System (SIS), and ECRIS-TCN.
+The interoperability initiative, adopted by the European Union in 2019 and implemented by Directorate-General for Migration and Home Affairs (DG HOME), seeks to connect all security and migration databases across the Union.
+These are the Entry-Exit System (EES), Visa Information System (VIS), European Travel Information and Authorisation System (ETIAS), European Asylum Dactyloscopie Database (Eurodac), the Schengen Information System (SIS), and European Criminal Records Information System - Third Country Nationals (ECRIS-TCN).
 Their goal is to create a supra-layer on top of these systems to allow for cross validation of identities and information for streamlined border crossing (Leese, 2022).
 The idea is that border security officials would be able to get more complete and reliable information about border crossers.
 Trauttmansdorff explains that the justification for such an initiative is driven by narratives of efficiency and security: the fragmented databases are framed as error-prone, incomplete, and at risk of missing threats as they do not communicate with one another.
-Interoperability is framed as a solution: the European commission explains that connecting databases improves detection of fraud, allows for more complete security screenings, and faster border crossings through automated facial recognition.
+Interoperability is instead presented as the solution: connecting databases improves fraud detection, allows for more complete security screenings, and faster border crossings through automated facial recognition.

 From the EU perspective, interoperability appears as a neutral technical solution.
-For example, linking EES, which stores biometric data of third-country nationals entering and exiting the Schengen area, with SIS, which contains police alerts and arrest warrants, is presented as a way to prevent criminals from exploiting jurisdictional and informational gaps between policing institutions and member states.
-However, this narrative does not capture the full picture of interoperability’s impact on fundamental rights of individuals.
-It reorganises EU’s border regime at an infrastructural level where new forms of inequality are embedded in the technical architectures.
+For example, linking EES, which stores biometric data of third-country nationals entering and exiting the Schengen area, with SIS, which contains police alerts and arrest warrants, is presented as a means to prevent criminals from exploiting jurisdictional and informational gaps between policing institutions and member states.
+However, this narrative fails to capture the full picture of interoperability’s impact on fundamental rights of individuals.
+We argue that it reorganises EU’s border regime at an infrastructural level where new forms of inequality can become embedded in the technical architectures.

 One of the clearest consequences of these infrastructural inequalities is the worsening of crimmigration control.
 Crimmigration is “the convergence of migration and crime control – together with the enactment of the figure of the so-called “crimmigrant other”: migrants are structurally positioned as potential criminals.
 Amelung illustrates how this is occurring at the EU level through Eurodac, a database originally designed to manage biometric identifiers for irregular migrants and asylum seekers, which is increasingly accessible to law enforcement authorities for criminal investigations.
-Through biometric matching across databases, asylum seekers and irregular migrants become permanent criminal suspects.
-Even if they did nothing wrong.
+Through biometric matching across databases, asylum seekers and irregular migrants become permanent criminal suspect—even when they have done nothing wrong.

-This increases the risk that these vulnerabilized people will be ‘matched’ by accident as biometrics dataveillance is tied to a probabilistic matching algorithm.
+This increases the risk that these “vulnerabilized” people will be ‘matched’ by accident as biometrics dataveillance is tied to a probabilistic matching algorithm.
 More comparisons and larger databases lead to higher chances of false positives, especially if the system prioritises fast actionability over accuracy.
 This is particularly detrimental as suspicion becomes ‘sticky’, meaning that a single match becomes part of the persons’ data profile and will repeatedly be re-used in future risk assessments.
 The burden then falls on the individual to correct the ‘bad datapoint’.
-However, their right for redress is reduced.
-Interoperability distributes the data held on individuals and the risk assessments across multiple interconnected systems and national jurisdictions, making it difficult for individuals and bureaucrats to correct the wrong datapoints.
-Interoperability in this case, rather than eliminating bad error points, stabilizes them and makes them harder to repair through their propagation across a network of databases.
+However, people’ right to redress is reduced: interoperability distributes the data held on individuals across multiple entities and datasets, and the risk assessments across multiple interconnected systems and national jurisdictions, making it difficult for individuals and bureaucrats to correct the wrong entries.
+In such cases, rather than eliminating bad error points, interoperability stabilizes them and makes them harder to repair through their propagation across a network of databases.

 Biometric borders: infrastructures of compassionate repression